YuvanrajS/predicting-house-prices-using-ML/README.md

 # Data
 Data source: ( https://www.kaggle.com/datasets/vedavyasv/usa-housing )
-The dataset (data/house_data.csv) is sourced from XYZ Real Estate Data and contains detailed information about houses and their sale prices.
+The dataset (data/house_data.csv) is sourced from www.kaggle.com and contains detailed information about houses and their sale prices.

 # Model
 The code includes a simple Linear Regression model by default.
 You can explore other regression models (e.g., Decision Trees, Random Forests, etc.) by modifying the code in the Jupyter Notebook.